beydogan/dokku-daemon-go/README.md

 # Usage

-Daemon will create a UNIX socket at `/var/run/dokku-daemon/dokku-daemon.sock`.
+Daemon will create a UNIX socket at `/var/run/dokku-daemon/dokku-daemon.sock` owned by `dokku` user.

 To test you can use;